zhengjie69/PCL-filter-and-smooth/README.md

 <br>

 <h2>Allows user to choose their PCD file to do these actions:</h2>
-1. remove outlier using StatisticalOutlierRemoval filter
+1. remove outlier using StatisticalOutlierRemoval filter <br />
-2. surface reconstruction using Moving Least Squares (MLS) surface reconstruction
+2. surface reconstruction using Moving Least Squares (MLS) surface reconstruction <br />
-3. export as ply file
+3. export as ply file <br />